ibm-cloud-docs/cloud-databases/howto-provisioning.md

 If you use Terraform to manage your infrastructure, the [{{site.data.keyword.cloud_notm}} provider for Terraform](/docs/terraform?topic=terraform-getting-started) supports provisioning {{site.data.keyword.databases-for}} deployments.
 A sample Terraform configuration file is on the [Cloud Databases resources](/docs/terraform?topic=terraform-databases-resources) documentation page.

-The following parameters are all required
-- `name` - The name for your deployment.
-- `location` - The region where you want your deployment.
-- `service` - The service ID, ex. `databases-for-elasticsearch`, `databases-for-etcd`, `databases-for-mongodb`, `databases-for-postgresql`, `databases-for-redis`, or `messages-for-rabbitmq`.
-- `plan` - The plan type of the service, which for Cloud Databases services is `standard`.

-The `resource_group_id` is not required, and it uses the default resource group if not supplied.

-You can send any needed [additional parameters](#list-of-additional-parameters) in the `parameters` field as a JSON object.

 ## List of Additional Parameters

 * `backup_id`- A CRN of a backup resource to restore from.
 The backup must have been created by a database deployment with the same service ID.
 The backup is loaded after provisioning and the new deployment starts up that uses that data.
 A backup CRN is in the format `crn:v1:<...>:backup:<uuid>`.
 If omitted, the database is provisioned empty.